Didisimmons/LILELI-QUIZ-GAME/test.md

     ![Errors in the console](assets/images/console-error.jpeg)

 However, it should be noted that the errors displayed on the console were inconsistent.
-The issue was escalated to tutor support, who stated that they couldn't find any errors on the deployed site, but I did notice errors related to a third-party app (Google ads and embedded player), making debugging difficult.
-The issue had no effect on the quiz or the homepage; all functions are fully functional.
+The issue was escalated to tutor support, who stated that they couldn't find any errors on the deployed site, but I did notice errors related to a third-party app (Google ads and embedded player) which were from adblocker.
+The issue was fixed and had no effect on the quiz or the homepage; all functions are fully functional.